metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 tagctagctagctagctagctagctagcta
 ```

 Only sequences *seqA1* and *seqB1* annotated as belonging to the target clade *Homo sapiens* or one of its subspecies *Homo sapiens neanderthalensis* are retained.
 Sequence *seqA2* is not retained as it is annotated at genus level as Homo and therefore does not belong to the Homo sapiens clade, nor is sequence *seqC1* annotated at family level as *Hominidae*.
-The last sequence *seqB2* has no taxonomic annotation and is therefore considered to be annotated at the root of taxonomy and therefore not part of the Homo sapiens species clade.
+The last sequence *seqB2* has no taxonomic annotation and is therefore considered to be annotated at the root of the taxonomy and no part of the Homo sapiens species clade.

 ##### Excluding sequences belonging a clade

-The `-i`or `--ignore-taxon` in its long form, does the opposite selection of the `-r` option presented above.
-It retains only sequences not belonging the target clade taxid passed as its argument.
+The `-i` or `--ignore-taxon` in its long form, performs the reverse selection of the `-r` option presented above.
+It only retains sequences that do not belong to the taxid target clade passed as an argument.

 ```bash
 obigrep -t ncbitaxo.tgz -i taxon:9606 five_tags.fasta